-Liberty used to be a haven for a sophisticated English clientèle, as well as tourists and those on the hunt for ...
+Liberty used to be a haven for a sophisticated English clientele, as well as tourists and those on the hunt for exquisite ...
 More

-Liberty used to be a haven for a sophisticated English clientèle, as well as tourists and those on the hunt for exquisite fabrics for dressmaking.
+Liberty used to be a haven for a sophisticated English clientele, as well as tourists and those on the hunt for exquisite fabrics for dressmaking.
 It has transformed however, into a hotspot for designer wear and cosmetics.
-The building itself is of significant historical beauty with its striking mock-Tudor facade and a splendid galleried oak staircase inside.
-The arts book section is accompanied by a snug cafe serving tremendously delicious cakes.
-Antiques, a bridal section and home ware can be found in the basement, contemporary jewelery and Liberty specialty accessories are at ground level, and there are laudable sections for cosmetics, gifts and designer fashion labels for both men and women.
-In recent years, Liberty has become a mecca for the up-and-coming as well as more creative designers, including Kostas Murkurdis, Martine Sitbon and Issy Miyake.
+The building itself is of historical significance, with its striking mock-Tudor facade and a splendid galleried oak staircase inside.
+The arts section is accompanied by a snug cafe serving tremendously delicious cakes.
+Antiques, a bridal section and homeware can be found in the basement; contemporary jewelery and Liberty specialty accessories are at ground level; and there are sections for cosmetics, gifts and unisex designer fashion labels.
+Liberty has become a mecca for the up-and-coming as well as more established designers, including Kostas Murkudis, Martine Sitbon and Issey Miyake.
 The fabrics and textiles department remains second to none and the excellent home furnishings and crafts are strikingly varied.

 liberty's has a fantastic, old fashioned atmosphere. it is perfect for a unique present and its own goods are very high quality. the items are diverse in origin from places like morocco to america. they stock up and coming british fashion labels. it is worth a visit just to look around, especially as it is in a lovely area of london as well